awslabs/aws-well-architected-labs/Reliability/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/Lab_Guide.md

 9. Click the “Next” button.
 On the “Options” page, click the “Next” button at the bottom of the page.
 On the “Review” page, scroll to the bottom and select the option “I acknowledge that AWS CloudFormation might create IAM resources.”
 Click the “Create” button.
 This will take you to the summary with the stack creation in progress.
 ![StackCreationStarted](Images/StackCreationStarted.png)
+This will take approximately a minute to deploy.

+### 1.4 Deploy infrastructure and run the service

-10. This will take approximately a minute to deploy.
-You now need to navigate to the Step Functions console.
+1. You now need to navigate to the Step Functions console.
 At the top of the window, click the downward facing icon to the right of the word “Services.”
 This will bring up the list of services.
 Type “Step Functions” in the search box and press the enter key.
 ![EnteringStepFunctions](Images/EnteringStepFunctions.png)
-11. On the Step Functions dashboard, you will see “State Machines” and you will have a new one named “DeploymentMachine-<random characters>.”
+1. On the Step Functions dashboard, you will see “State Machines” and you will have a new one named “DeploymentMachine-<random characters>.”
 Click on that state machine.
 This will bring up an execution console.
 Click on the “Start execution” button.
 ![DeploymentMachine](Images/DeploymentMachine.png)
-12. For input to the execution name, use “BuildResiliency.”
+1. For input to the execution name, use “BuildResiliency.”
     1. **One Region Deployment:** For Input, use the following: **Note:** If you want to test failure of S3, then you should use an image in S3 that you control, and it should have public read access only.

             {